Gervonta Davis has served his apprenticeship under Floyd Mayweather and is now a Pay Per View star in his own right.

 As Ellerbe said it best during fight week, Davis wants the pressure of having the whole show in him.
 He’s not shirking any responsibility here.

 Ellerbe has a one-track mind regarding knowing which direction to take Davis in the future.

 “All hands on deck over here with making him a household name,” assured Ellerbe.
 “We all the way locked in.

 “He’s going to continue to do his part ain’t no stopping him from reaching the top!

 “He’s trying to be the best version of himself.
 I’m focused on Tank and making the most significant fights for him.

 “But he can fight his a– off and has a big future.
 We believe in Tank and know what we’re doing over here.

 “I mean it when I say he has the best team in boxing,” he added.

 Davis continues to be mentioned as Floyd Mayweather’s clone or as being in his shadow, but that isn’t the case.

-At 25, the Baltimore man is on the right path and is very precisely where he needs to be to one day be the biggest name in boxing.
+At 27, the Baltimore man is on the right path.
+He is precisely where he needs to be to one day be the biggest name in boxing.